rchu02/ACIT-2420-Assignment-1/README.md

 ```
 doctl auth init --context <NAME>
 ```
-"NAME" is name you give you give to save the token.
+`<NAME>` is name you give you give to save the token.
-- doctl auth init: Initializes doctl to use a specific account (3).
+- `doctl auth init`: Initializes doctl to use a specific account (3).
-- --context: Specify a custom authentication context name (3).
+- `--context`: Specify a custom authentication context name (3).

-Now there will be a prompt
+Now there will be a prompt,

 <img src="assests/enter_access_token.png" alt="enter_access_token" width="250"/>